How to Visit the Aiguille du Midi in Chamonix, France

 Riding the highest cable car in France to a series of terraces masterfully constructed into the top of a jagged mountain with up-close and personal views of the highest mountain in Western Europe?
 Ummm, sign me up!

 A visit to Aiguille du Midi is one of the most popular things to do in Chamonix, France.
-Aiguille du Midi is a mountain in the Mont Blanc massif, topping out at 12,605 feet…but it’s easier to get to the top than you might think!
+Aiguille du Midi is a mountain in the Mont Blanc massif, topping out at 12,605 feet (or 3,842 meters)…but it’s easier to get to the top than you might think!
 A series of cable cars will bring you up the entire way.
 And at the top, you’ll find a maze of terraces overlooking the beautiful Mont Blanc, its sea of glaciers, and the surrounding jagged peaks of the French Alps.

 It's definitely one of the most epic views you can get in the Alps, and with very minimal effort!